Are physician surveys worth it for oncologists?

 Apart from the financial benefit of taking physician surveys, your contribution provides a lasting benefit of having your expert opinion help change the direction of medicine.
 This is an important reason why many oncologists are so willing to provide feedback.

-Consequently, this typically improves patient experience and clinical outcomes.
-When you participate in paid physician surveys, you contribute toward making a difference in the oncology community around you.
-To start completing quality physician surveys, join Sermo to get started.
-Sermo provides access to an online community of physicians and a collection of trusted paid physician surveys.
+Consequently, this improves patient experience and clinical outcomes.
+When you participate in paid physician surveys, you contribute toward making a difference in the oncology community around you and the world.

 Footnotes